Encouraging Creative Thinking

 The author invites your comments and questions.
 Contact the author

-If you are an art teachers interested in doing some research on creativity, on learning to draw, or on the relationship of art and learning to think, or some other issue, send me a note.
+If you are an art teacher interested in doing some research on creativity, on learning to draw, or on the relationship of art and learning to think, or some other issue, send me a note.
 Click here for a list of issues of particular interest to the author.

 back to top of article

-Creativity Killers in the art room
+in the art room

 Conversation Game to generate creative ideas for artwork